-EETN110 Introduction to Object Oriented Programming with Java 3 Credits
+ELET110N Introduction to Object Oriented Programming with Java 3 Credits

 In this course students will be introduced to fundamentals of programming and logical problem solving using object oriented methods and Java language.
 The primary objective will be to develop problem solving skills applicable in the area of computers.
 Students will learn I/O operations, algebraic manipulations, simple control structures and string manipulations.
 After introduction of fundamentals of programming, an object oriented approach will be presented and developed.
 Elements of event driven programming and Graphical User Interface development will be introduced as well as some Web Oriented programming will be introduced.
-This course is for CENT and EET students only.
-Prerequisite: Accuplacer score equivalent to placement in MTHN099.
+This course is for EET students only.
+Prerequisite: Accuplacer score equivalent to placement in MATH099N.

-EETN115 Object Oriented Programming with C++ 3 Credits
+ELET115N Object Oriented Programming with C++ 3 Credits

 This course is a continuation of the introductory course.
 Students will continue their general knowledge of programming and object oriented development.
 Classes will be discussed as a way to create user defined data types.
 Code reuse through inheritance and polymorphism will be explored in depth.
 Other topics will include operator overloading, templates, exception handling and I/O streams.
 There will be emphasis on Standard Template Library.
 Students will learn about pointers, bit manipulations and other topics specific to systems programming.
 The difference in C and C++ will be pointed out as C is a wholly inclusive subset of C++.
-This course is for CENT and EET students only.
-Prerequisite: EETN110 subject areas are number systems, digital codes, Boolean algebra, Karnaugh mapping techniques, basic logic gates, and flip-flops.
-Prerequisite or Corequisite: MTHN110
+This course is for EET students only.
+Prerequisite: ELET110N.

-EETN121 Digital Circuits I 3 Cree
+ELET121N Digital Circuits I 3 Credits

 This course is a presentation of fundamental concepts in digital theory needed for more advanced study of digital circuits.
-The
+The subject areas are number systems, digital codes, Boolean algebra, Karnaugh mapping techniques, basic logic gates, and flip-flops.
+Prerequisite or Coreguisite: MATH110N.

-EETN122 Digital Circuits II
+ELET122N Digital Circuits II

 This course investigates the digital implementation of the basic elements of a digital computer, counters, and registers.
 A study of computer memory, ALU units, and miscellaneous circuits used for input-output, timing and data transmission is included.
-Prerequisite: EETN121; Corequisite: MTHN120
+Prerequisite: ELETN121N; Corequisite: MATH120N.

-EETN131 Circuit Analysis I 4 Credits
+ELETN131N Circuit Analysis I

 Theory and laboratory work on DC current, voltage, resistance, Ohm's law, energy, power, series-parallel circuits, network theorems and networks.
 Introduction to AC current, voltage and power.
-Prerequisite or Corequisite: MTHN110
+Prerequisite or Corequisite: MATH110N.

-EETN132 Circuit Analysis II 4 Credits
+ELET132N Circuit Analysis II

 Theory and laboratory work on AC current, voltage, impedance, power, series-parallel circuits, network theorems and networks.
 Theory and laboratory work on magnetism and magnetic circuits, resonant circuits, transformers, and filters.

-Prerequisite: EETN131; Corequisite: MTHN120
+Prerequisite: ELET131N; Corequisite: MATH120N.